 Note: If you have a hooded dryer, you can use it to fasten the drying process.
 The duration in which you sit under the dryer will largely depend on the length and thickness of your hair.

-Wonder why these finger waves were popular in the 1920s?
-The simple answer is they were very simple to make as you have seen!
+Wonder why these finger waves were famous in the 1920s?
+The simple answer is they were very straightforward to make, as you have seen!

 TOP FINGER WAVES HAIRSTYLES FOR LONG HAIR